-As an example, consider a study by Scott Ross and Robert Horner (Ross & Horner, 2009).
+As an example, consider a study by Scott Ross and Robert Horner (Ross & Horner, 2009)2.
 They were interested in how a school-wide bullying prevention program affected the bullying behavior of particular problem students.
 At each of three different schools, the researchers studied two students who had regularly engaged in bullying.
 During the baseline phase, they observed the students for 10-minute periods each day during lunch recess and counted the number of aggressive behaviors they exhibited toward their peers.
+(The researchers used handheld computers to help record the data.)
 After 2 weeks, they implemented the program at one school.
 After 2 more weeks, they implemented it at the third school.
-They found that the number of aggressive behaviors exhibited by each student dropped shortly after the program was implemented at the student's school.
+They found that the number of aggressive behaviors exhibited by each student dropped shortly after the program was implemented at his or her school.
 Notice that if the researchers had only studied one school or if they had introduced the treatment at the same time at all three schools, then it would be unclear whether the reduction in aggressive behaviors was due to the bullying program or something else that happened at about the same time it was introduced (e.g., a holiday, a television program, a change in the weather).
 But with their multiple-baseline design, this kind of coincidence would have to happen three separate times-a very unlikely occurrence-to explain their results.